 First off, let’s explain traditional intranets.
-These are the ones that most people are familiar with (and the association is usually not good).
+These are the ones that most people are familiar with (and the association is usually negative).

 These platforms are relatively static, uninteresting, and irrelevant.
-They often have a moderated news section that’s guarded by the communications department, but primarily they’re used as repositories for company documents.
+They often have a moderated news section guarded by the communications department, but they’re primarily used as repositories for company documents.

 And not very relevant repositories at that.
 Documents are often out of date and finding them is extremely challenging.
 There are pages upon pages and links upon links, but none of them make navigation easy.

-An intranet, to most people, is: “That thing we have for filing stuff at work.
+To most people, an intranet is: “That thing we have for filing stuff at work.
 It’s a nightmare.”

 Modern intranets are different.
 So different that it’s hard to put them both in the same category.
-Same family, very different relatives.
+Same family, very distant relatives.

 At a higher level, it enables and encourages all those positive attributes of a successful workforce—communication, teamwork, collaboration, efficiency, knowledge sharing, and engagement.

 “Prior to our modern intranet, we had a traditional SharePoint based intranet.
 It was full of things that were not relevant.
 It was very difficult to find what you wanted in there.
 It wasn't attractive.
 It wasn't dynamic.
 Therefore, it wasn't a vibrant community.
 One of the things we decided was that we had to find something that's simpler for people to use and simpler for us to manage.”